mahkoh/jay/docs/features.md

 You can explicitly opt into giving applications access to privileged protocols via the Jay CLI or shortcuts.

+## Push to Talk

+Jay's shortcut system allows you to execute an action when a key is pressed and to execute a different action when the key is released.

 ## Protocol Support

 Jay supports the following wayland protocols: